exsig/nodus/README.md

 #### Stream-level Nodes (Inter-stream)

+* `Application`: Adhoc collection of process networks meant to be run by itself.
+Usually with a single generator and a single final output sink- although that stuff can be inferred potentially.
+While it's meant to be standalone, other nodes should still be allowed to use it when composing more.
 * `Generators`: Shorthand for a node with zero input streams and one or more output streams.
 In a broader semantic perspective a generator is a node that creates any new streams regardless of whether it has input streams (maybe we should call those `Originators` or something instead?)